The Miracle Mile Shot: Museum Of Contemporary Art in Marseille, France

-The Making of The Miracle Mile Shot photograph
+The making of The Miracle Mile Shot photograph

-The Miracle Mile Shot was photographed on Hasselblad 500 CE camera with an 80mm lens and Norman and Chimera lighting equipment.
-During the same session promotional images of the young female rapper, Big Lady K were made, and images of Eazy E for the cover of his single, Eazy-Duz-It were also created.
+The Miracle Mile Shot was photographed on Hasselblad 500 CE camera with an 80 mm lens and Norman and Chimera lighting equipment.
+During the same session promotional images of the young female rapper, Big Lady K were made, and images of Eazy E for the cover of his single, "Eazy-Duz-It", were also created.

-In an interview article published by The Hundreds on September 30, 2015 written by Manos Nomikos entitled, Meet the Greek-American Artist Who Shot N.W.A's Earliest Promo Photos, photographer Ithaka Darin Pappas speaks of the session, "That first Miracle Mile shoot of N.W.A was fun as hell.
+In an interview article published by The Hundreds on September 30, 2015. written by Manos Nomikos entitled, Meet the Greek-American Artist Who Shot N.W.A's Earliest Promo Photos, photographer Ithaka Darin Pappas speaks of the session, "That first Miracle Mile shoot of N.W.A was fun as hell.
 It was a low-budget thing, all the sessions were, so we shot at my apartment.
 I lived near Fairfax and Wilshire at the time in a quiet, mostly old folks neighborhood known as Miracle Mile.
-And the boyz rolled up in Eazy’s GMC Safari van with chrome wheels, music blasting to distortion, and the neighbors were just horrified, especially my downstairs landlord.
+And the boyz rolled up in Eazy's GMC Safari van with chrome wheels, music blasting to distortion, and the neighbors were just horrified, especially my downstairs landlord.
 But forget him anyway for raising my rent that month!
 Dj Speed was also there and Big Lady K. We had Nacho Cheese Doritos for lunch and some O.E.
 Good times.

-In another interview given to Daniel Cutler entitled Blazedmade Interview: Ithaka Darin Pappas (Part 1/2) on October 30, 2018, Ithaka spoke again of the Miracle Mile photo session, "That photo is known as The Miracle Mile Short.
+In another interview given to Daniel Cutler entitled Blazedmade Interview: Ithaka Darin Pappas (Part 1/2) on October 30, 2018, Ithaka spoke again of the Miracle Mile photo session, "That photo is known as The Miracle Mile Shot.
 It was my first time photographing N.W.A and my first time shooting for Priority Records.
-It was intended to be the shoot for the cover of Eazy-E’s single “We Want Eazy".
-We were also trying to get publicity photos of N.W.A, as a group, which I didn’t get a whole lot of that day.
+It was intended to be the shoot for the cover of Eazy-E's single “We Want Eazy".
+We were also trying to get publicity photos of N.W.A, as a group, which I didn't get a whole lot of that day.
 We were also doing some publicity photos for Big Lady and she came by the shoot as well.
 I was already a big N.W.A fan.
 Gangsta Gangsta was blowing up KDAY which was the main radio station at the time.
 I mean, I was really listening to this stuff a lot.
 Then suddenly these guys (N.W.A) were in my living room a couple weeks later.
 It was pretty cool."